"Dynamite in the Wilderness"

 -----------------------------

-One of the nice touches when floating the Middle Fork is that, before embarking on the weeklong journey, a native Shoshone elder talks to everyone about what the River means to his people.
+One of the nice touches when floating the Middle Fork is that, before embarking on the weeklong journey, a native Shoshone elder talks to everyone about what the Middle Fork means to his people.
 It means a lot to the Shoshone-Bannock Tuka-Deka, and there are pictographs all along the corridor, dating back 8,000 years, to prove the point.

 It's always interesting what people remember.
 "He was a very slight man and must have been issued the smallest Forest Service uniform available," commented Ruth Merrill, a member of our group.
 "I remember he was also sporting a very large wristwatch, or it just seemed huge on his narrow wrist."

-They never exchanged names but Ruth knew that he was a Shoshone elder who had just walked downriver with his niece to witness the spectacle at Pistol Creek.
+They never exchanged names, but Ruth knew that he was a Shoshone elder who had just walked downriver with his niece to witness the spectacle at Pistol Creek.

-He startled me when he declared, “Why don’t you all go back to where you came from?”
-I told him that we would, either after we could continue our float or if there was no other option, pack out.
+“He startled me when he declared, ‘Why don’t you all go back to where you came from?’
+I told him that we would, either by floating down the river, or if there was no other option, by packing things out.

-“No, go back to where your people came from," he declared.
+“’No, go back to where your people came from,’ he declared.

 "I felt like bantering with him," said Ruth, "so I asked him if I should move to France where my people came from.
 He nodded enthusiastically.
 'Yes!'

-"Then we sat a while longer together, watching the antics of the FS, setting up the big firecracker, waiting for the show."
+"Then we sat a while longer together, watching the antics of the FS setting up the big firecracker, waiting for the show."

 -------------------------------

 “The blast went great!” exclaimed an exuberant John Haugh.
 “We were worried that we didn’t have enough explosives.
-It was the largest log jam any of us had seen.
+It was the largest logjam any of us had seen.
 We drilled the biggest logs out there and we stuck sticks of dynamite in them to break them in half.”

-Their back-up plan -- to fly in more explosives in the morning – wasn’t necessary.
+Their back-up plan–to fly in more explosives in the morning–wasn’t necessary.

 We were home free.
 And we owed it all to toe-nail painting.